gandazgul/k8s-infrastructure/README.md

 # My Infrastructure Config

-My architecture when I finish this will be an old machine running the k8s control stuff and a pretty good small business server running as a node, with other nodes being added as needed.
+My setup right now is a pretty good small business server running as a master node.
+I plan to add at least one other node to learn to manager a "cluster" and to try and automate node onboarding.

 Mostly each service will have its own container with the exception of the seedbox which is flexget and transmission running together with OpenVPN.

+The storage right now is local PersistenceVolumes mapped to the mount points on the host and pre-existing claims created that pods can use as volumes.
+I have a k8s cron job to make a differential backup to another HDD.

 ## Getting started

 This will install a fully functioning kubernetes master where you can run all of your services.

 1. Install Fedora 28
-2. Set the hostname, this will be the name of this node
+    1. During install set the hostname, this will be the name of this node, you can do this after install
+    2. Create a user, kubectl doesn't like running as root
+    3. Remove the swap, kubernetes is not compatible with swap at the moment and will complain about it.
-3. Check out this repo on local machine
+2. Check out this repo on another machine
+3. Customize this file: `~/k8s-config/1-fedoraPostInstall.sh` - it will install some packages and setup the mount points as I like them
-4. `scp -r ./k8s-config fedora-ip:~/`
+4. Copy the scripts over `scp -r ./k8s-config fedora-ip:~/`
 5. `ssh fedora-ip`
-6. `cd k8s-config/ && chmod +x *.sh && ./configMaster.sh`
+6. `~/k8s-config/2-configK8SMaster` - This will install K8s and configure the master to run pods, it will also install Flannel network plugin
-7. If something fails, reset with `sudo kubeadm reset` and try again, the other commands are repeatable
+7. If something fails, you can reset with `sudo kubeadm reset`, delete kubeadminit.lock and try again, the other commands are repeatable

 Verify Kubelet that is running with `sudo systemctl status kubelet`

-If you see this: `failed to run Kubelet: failed to create kubelet: misconfiguration: kubelet cgroup driver: "systemd" is different from docker cgroup driver: "cgroupfs"`
-Look up how to change docker's cgroup from cgroupfs to systemd.
-Restart the machine.
+Verify that Flannel is finished setting up with: `kubectl get ds --namespace=kube-system`, look for the flannel for your architecture and it should have `1` in all the columns.

+Once flannel is working:

+### Install the dashboard

+This will install the nginx ingress, a hostpath auto provisioner for quick testing of new pod configs and the official k8s dashboard.

+1. Run `3-installIngressAndDashboard.sh`
+2. At the end it will output the url for the dashboard and the token used to login.
+The token is also saved to `dashboard.token`.

 ### Verify kubectl works: